 There are many more hacks and variations on this project as well as other applications for the Solarengine.
 For more information, see “Getting Started in BEAM,” MAKE, Volume 06, page 57.
 Schematic for Miller variant of Solarengine circuit: http://makezine.com/06/beambots

 Try Andrew Miller’s more efficient variant of the basic Solarengine, which is almost as easy to build.
 You need a different resistor, an additional capacitor, and a diode, but you can lose the 3906 transistor.
 Varying the value of the small cap, between 0.47µF and 47µF, lets you “program” different discharge times.
 (See schematic at: http://makezine.com/06/beambots.)

 Once you have the basic idea down, you can go crazy, improvising BEAMbots with greater storage capacity, better obstacle-avoidance strategies, or swankier, more attention-getting designs.

 Gareth Branwyn is a freelancer writer and the former Editorial Director of Maker Media.
-He is the author or editor of a dozen books on technology, DIY, and geek culture, including the first book about the web (Mosaic Quick Tour) and the Absolute Beginner's Guide to Building Robots.
-He is currently working on a best-of collection of his writing, called Borg Like Me.
+He is the author or editor of over a dozen books on technology, DIY, and geek culture.
+He is currently a contributor for Boing Boing and WINK Books.
+And he has a new best-of writing collection and "lazy man's memoir," called Borg Like Me.